bridgecrew-perf6/Cloud-Security-Azure-Deployment/README.md

 - There are several advantages of performing configuration using ansible such as:

   1. Repeatbility and Reproducibility of the set up, using a script is less prone to errors and in case of errors is easy to find since is a single source.
-  2. Scalability, in both size and feature set can easely scale from a few to thousands machines in case the deployment grows exponentially and future evolution.
+  2. Scalability, in both size and feature set can easely scale from a few to thousands machines in case the deployment grows exponentially and feature set evolution.
   3. Documentation, is a form of documentation as sourcesafe.

 The playbook implements the following tasks: